 100.110.
-On one or more occasions, DefendantsWells Fargo entered into and/or renewed a contract with Express Scripts, a traditional PBM.
-Through that contract or those contracts, which governed throughout all or most of the class period, Express Scripts agreed to serve as the Plan's PBM and DefendantsWells Fargo agreed (or caused the Plan to agree) to various terms regarding drug prices, formulary management, pharmacy networks, and administrative services.
+On one or more occasions, Defendants Wells Fargo entered into and/or renewed a contract with Express Scripts, a traditional PBM.
+Through that contract or those contracts, which governed throughout all or most of the class period, Express Scripts agreed to serve as the Plan's PBM and Defendants Wells Fargo agreed (or caused the Plan to agree) to various terms regarding drug prices, formulary management, pharmacy networks, and administrative services.

-101.111.
-On information and belief, the process by which DefendantsWells Fargo chose and/or retained Express Scripts as the Plan's PBM was not an open RFP process, was not otherwise diligent or consistent with the applicable fiduciary standardstandards of care, and did not consider the full range of available options for PBM services.
+Fargo chose and/or retained Express Scripts as the Plan's PBM was not an open RFP process, was not otherwise diligent or consistent with the applicable fiduciary standardstandards of care, and did not consider the full range of available options for PBM services.